The 10 Most Famous Celebrity and Athlete Sports Bettors in History

 6. Bryan “Birdman” Williams

 After the match, AR-Ab posted an Instagram selfie of himself covered in cash, while Birdman’s posts had no mention of the bet.
-The posts have since been removed, and no one knows for sure whether Birdman has paid the $200,000 loss yet.
+The posts have since been removed, and no one knows for sure whether Birdman ever paid the $200,000 loss.
 We’re sure AR-Ab wouldn’t let him forget.

 7. Pete Rose

 Rose, the former Cincinnati Reds player and manager, was the only MLB athlete in history to play more than 500 games in five different positions.
 He also holds another record, which is far from flattering.

 In 1989, Pete Rose was the first person in 40 years to receive a life ban from baseball for betting on the sport.
 He denied the charges for 14 years, until the release of his 2004 autobiography, ‘My Prison Without Bars’.
 There, Rose admitted to betting on his team every single game.

 In 2013, Kutcher (who replaced Charlie Sheen in ‘Two and a Half Men’) had a little side business going on by placing bets for the largest sport syndicate in the country.
 The sophisticated operation used Ashton’s ‘dumb actor with a lot of money’ persona as a cover to place big bets on college football until they caught on.
 Kutcher told Esquire magazine, “We were clearing, like, $750,000 in four weeks of college football.
 It was pretty fun.”

 9. Jaromir Jagr